(Updated May 24, 2025)

 Cardinals fans expressed their displeasure.
 “The switchboard at Busch Stadium lighted up like a Christmas tree and stayed that way for more than two hours June 14,” wrote The Sporting News.

 On July 12, the Giants visited St. Louis for the first time since the trade.
-Dark had nine hits in 11 at-bats and drove in seven runs, sparking the Cardinals to a three-game sweep.
+Dark had nine hits in 11 at-bats and seven RBI, sparking the Cardinals to a three-game sweep.
 Schoendienst had three hits in 11 at-bats and walked twice.

-In the first game of the series, won by the Cardinals, 5-3, on July 12, Dark was 2-for-3, scored a run and drove in the winning run with a sacrifice fly in the seventh.
+In the first game of the series, won by the Cardinals, 5-3, on July 12, Dark drove in the winning run with a sacrifice fly in the seventh.
 Boxscore

 Dark drove in the winning run again in Game 2, a 7-5 Cardinals triumph on July 13.
 With the score tied at 5-5 in the eighth, he hit a two-run double against Hoyt Wilhelm.
-Dark was 4-for-5 with a pair of doubles and three RBI.
 Boxscore

 In the series finale on July 14, Dark was 3-for-3 with three RBI against starter Al Worthington in the Cardinals’ 5-2 triumph.
 Boxscore